 - Political activities.
 All 501(c)(3) organizations cannot participate in any political campaign on behalf of (or in opposition to) any candidate running for public office.

 - Unrelated business income (UBI).
 A nonprofit can lose its tax-exempt status if it earns too much income generated from activities unrelated to the nonprofit’s exempt purpose.

 - Annual reporting requirements.
 Most 501(c)(3) nonprofit organizations must submit certain annual reports.
 Not doing so can result in the loss of a nonprofit’s tax-exempt status.

 - Operating in its stated exempt purpose(s).
 If a nonprofit has deviated from its original purposes, it must inform the IRS or suffer a loss of its tax exemptions.

 Contact Chicago Attorney James C. Provenza Today

 Obtaining a tax-exempt status is a huge milestone for nonprofits, giving them the financial freedom to conduct charitable work throughout the state.
 And with all of the work getting your nonprofit started, claiming tax exemptions, establishing revenue, and going out to do charitable work in the community, you need to make sure that you don’t inadvertently jeopardize your work by violating state or federal regulations.
 Whether you lost your tax-exempt status, or you need any other legal counsel regarding your nonprofit, make sure to call Chicago nonprofit attorney James C. Provenza as soon as possible.
-Free consultations are available, so call today at (847) 729-3939.
+Call today at (847) 729-3939.